 - Limiting nozzle loads of the connected equipment within allowable values.

-- Avoiding leakage at joints.
+- Avoiding leakage at flanged joints.

 - Limiting sagging & displacement within allowable values.

-- Avoiding excessive flexibility and also high loads on supporting structures.
+- Avoiding excessive flexibility and high loads on supporting structures.
 Aim towards an optimal design for both piping and structure.

-Governing Codes and Standards:
+Governing Codes and Standards for Pipe Stress Analysis

-- ASME B31.3: Process piping Code
+- ASME B31.3: Process Piping Code

 - ASME B31.1: Power Piping Code